nathan-az/multi-trait-sgns/README.md

 ## Design choices

-The [paper](#source-1) is not especially specific about the neural network structure.
+The [main paper [1]](#source-1) is not especially specific about the neural network structure.
 As such, the following design choices were made:

 1. Separate embeddings for target and context items
 2. Separate vector allowed for defining weighted average embeddings between target and context